Pierpaolo01/vue-product-feedback/README.md

 # Product feedback app

-This application is a forumn for users to post feedback / request features / warn of existing bugs.
+This application is a forum for users to post feedback / request features / warn of existing bugs.

 Here is a live link to view the project live - [live-project](http://www.product-feedback.xyz)